Development platform for robot programming and simulation

 As part of several projects for a robotics company, I had the opportunity to gain extensive experience in the programming, simulation and testing of various robotic systems.

-The initial project involved designing and implementing a server-based Python and C++ development environment that enables engineers to develop robotic applications and subsequently visualize and simulate them using dedicated robotics software.
+The initial project involved designing and implementing a server-based Python and C++ development environment and platform that enables engineers to program robots and subsequently visualize and simulate the behavior and physics of robots and their environment.

-The development environment was designed to meet the following requirements:
+The platform was designed to meet the following requirements:

 - Provide an integrated environment for robot programming and simulation